NERDDISCO/NERD.DISCO-Studio/README.md

 #### Configuration

-Edit `usr/local/bin/fcserver.json` to change the current devices (add your Fadecandy by using it's unique serial), port, whitepoint, gamma and other stuff.
+Edit `usr/local/bin/fcserver.json` to change the current devices (add your Fadecandy by using it's unique serial), port, whitepoint, gamma and other stuff ([explained in the docs](https://github.com/scanlime/fadecandy/blob/master/doc/fc_server_config.md)).

 ##### Example